bohua12/Sc1015-project/README.md

 ## Problem Definiton
  - What are main drivers of HDB resale price
- - What should we look out for to maximise the value
+ - What should we look out for to maximise the value when we want to resell our flats

 ## Conclusion
 - Remaining lease has minimum correlation with resale price unexpectedly, so it seems to be less important factor affecting HDB resale prices